Go to website

 General information, relating to some of our other frequently asked questions

-Kiosk Browser is built on a standard Android component called a webview, in Android versions lower than 4.4 KitKat the webview is based on the WebKit engine built into Android, therefore its compatibility range is not as great as Chrome.
-In Android 4.4 the webview engine is based on Google Chrome (v33 or v34 when running Android 4.4.3).
-Android 5.0 Lollipop introduces Chrome engine updates through Google Play mean
+Kiosk Browser/Launcher Built in Browser is built on a standard Android component called a webview, in Android versions lower than 4.4 KitKat the Webview is based on the WebKit engine built into Android, therefore its compatibility range is not as great as Chrome.
+In Android 4.4 the Webview engine is based on Google Chrome

 By default Kiosk Browser creates a folder structure on the default storage medium as defined by getExternalStorageDirectory().
 On some devices this may be internal storage, on others it may be an external SD card, this is entirely dependent on how the device manufacturer has configured storage on the device.
 To find your default storage path you can either access Settings > Admin and look at t

-From Android 5.0 and up Google provides updates to the WebView component via Google Play (see here for the role of the WebView in Kiosk Browser), this is great because it keeps the WebView up-to-date meaning more compatibility for your web content.
-Consider turning off automatic updates and handle manually If you have G
+In Android 5.0, Android 6.0, Android 10.0 and later, Google provides updates to the WebView component via Google Play (see here for the role of the WebView in Kiosk Browser/Launcher Built in Browser), this is great because it

 Will You Create a Windows / iOS Version of Kiosk Browser?